When Helping Is Not Good Business

 Giving away information, when done strategically, builds your accounting firm.
 You gain:

 - Visibility.
 Potential clients learn about you.

 - Credibility.
 Educating them, by freely sharing information, gives them a glimpse of what you do.

 - Profitability.
 When people connect with you, and realize your value, they’re likely to become paying clients or referral sources.

 Get comfortable with clearly letting potential clients know you can help them.
 A complimentary strategy session is a great way to discuss what’s possible.
 Remember, these sessions explore the possibility of them hiring you.
 This isn’t a pick your brain session.Don’t expect others to value you until you value yourself.
 As you gain self worth and recognize your value, you’ll attract new ideal clients who appreciate you. #getpaidwhatyoureworth Click To Tweet

 Don’t expect others to value you until you value yourself.
 Connecting with your value is a process.
 You can’t snap your fingers and magically develop confidence.

 - Raise Your Awareness.
 Your knowledge is your single, most valuable asset.
 Start thinking about the value you provide to your clients.
-What’s possible for them because they chose to work with you?
-Make a list of the five most valuable benefits they get from working with you.
+What’s possible for them because they chose to work with your firm?
+Make a list of the five most valuable benefits clients get from working with you.

 - Evaluate Your Current Giveaways.
 You get to choose when to offer free information.
 Do you share nuggets in casual conversation?
-Do your free consultations turn into free sessions?
+Maybe your free consultations turn into free advisory sessions.
 Sometimes too much information leads to a potential client becoming overwhelmed by everything you shared.
-At that point they’ll delay the decision to start working with you now.
+At that point, they’ll delay the decision to start working with you now.